-Like most U.S. airports, Sea-Tac operated for decades under a master concessionaire concession model.
+Prior to 2005, like most U.S. airports, Sea-Tac operated for decades under a master concessionaire concession model.
 Nearly all concessions, including restaurants, specialty retail, gift/news, duty free and vending, were operated by one company under one contract.
 The Port replaced this model in 2005 with a "hybrid" structure in which the Port holds many leases directly with tenants as well as contracts with a small number of national prime concessionaires operating multiple units.